 “America’s Favorite Drive”, The Blue Ridge Parkway, is one of the gems of the Eastern United States.
 Winding through 469 miles of mountains and lowlands, the Parkway connects Shenandoah National Park at milepost 0 in Virginia with the Great Smoky Mountains National Park in Cherokee, North Carolina at milepost 469.

 Visitors in search of something unique will find just exactly that while traveling the Blue Ridge Parkway.
 No two trips will be alike, always revealing something new and special along the way.
-Nature lovers are sure to find a multitude of mountain vistas and scenic drives to satisfy their visual appetites and there are also outstanding hiking trails, biking trails and horseback riding trails to be found.
-Not only that, you can find world class whitewater rafting opportunities and waterfalls to view, great campsites and fishing streams and a world full of plants and animal life in the protected forests and parks along the way to be able to enjoy.
+Nature lovers are sure to find a multitude of mountain vistas and scenic drives to satisfy their visual appetites.
+There are also outstanding hiking trails, biking trails and horseback riding trails to be found.
+Not only that, you can also find world class whitewater rafting opportunities and waterfalls to view.
+There are great campsites and fishing streams and a world full of plants and animal life.

 The Blue Ridge Parkway is also loaded with historical sites and living history.
 Split rail fences and old farmsteads sprinkled throughout the spectacular views and distant mountains and low-lying valleys make for lovely glimpses into history of the region.
 Visitors can also find living traditions of the hills in the cultural and historical venues of music, crafts and cultures that can be found along the way.